New York Vinyl SPC – Tekapo 6502

 days before conducting moisture tests.

-• Suspended wood subfloors shall have a minimum 18” of well-ventilated air
+• Suspended wood subfloors shall have a minimum of 18” of well-ventilated air

 space clearance above the ground.